DRab7792/pr-watcher/README.md

 - Add more information about each Pull Request to the lists

+- Add a tab for stale branches with no Pull Requests with no commits in over 3 months

-- Add a third tab for statistics about how long each Pull Request is open
+- Add a tab for statistics about how long each Pull Request is open